obsidianmd/obsidian-sample-plugin/README.md

 ## Motivation
 This plugin was developed to cover my needs.
 Originally I've started to use my daily files with **_** delimiter.
-So my files looked like this: 2022_01_01, over the time I realized other platform out of the bos configured to prefer dashes.
+So my files looked like this: 2022_01_01, over the time I realized other platform out of the box configured to prefer dashes, like this 2022-01-01

 Here is many guides on how to rename files, what kind of script we need to run, what version of python or Node.js we need to install and so on.